Skip to Content

 Burst Taper Fade

 For a sharp, neat look, you can choose a burst taper fade (where an edge is created near the temples for a sharp-looking hairline).
-It is a great way to add an extra clean feel to your cut.
+It's a great way to add an extra clean feel to your cut.

 Burst Fade Buzz Cut